Previous dayApril 24, 2026Next day

 84.4 km---✓ ReviewedUSGS →

-On April 24, 2026, worldwide seismic activity registered a magnitude 2.2 earthquake 76 km E of Ugashik, Alaska at 22:22 UTC.
-At a depth of 84.4 km, the event was intermediate depth.
+Seismographs logged a magnitude 2.2 earthquake 76 km E of Ugashik, Alaska with origin time 22:22 UTC on April 24, 2026.
+The event originated approximately 84.4 km below the surface, classifying it as intermediate depth.
 The offshore location combined with this depth is characteristic of seismicity along descending slabs.
 The epicenter is at 57.502°, -156.124°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-24